irenealgi/irenealegre.com/case-studies/monzo-test.md

 permalink: monzo
 ---

-After a crazy night out, Monzo’s CEO has decided to pivot the company from the financial market to the far more interesting field of kitchen appliances.
+After a crazy night out, Monzo's CEO has decided to pivot the company from the financial market to the far more interesting field of kitchen appliances.

 Our first project is to **design the companion iPhone or Android app for the revolutionary Monzo next-gen smart oven.**

 ## What we have and what we can do

 The only interactive bit on it is the handle to open the door.
-All the remaining functions must be entirely managed from the app (and that’s what we need you to design).
+All the remaining functions must be entirely managed from the app (and that's what we need you to design).

 Thanks to wireless connectivity and a bunch of inputs and sensors the oven can potentially communicate all this information to and from the app.
 These are not requirements, just the ingredients we can take advantage of.